dreamind/ix/workshops/presenting-data/index.md

 #### Exercise B-3

 We build upon your result of B-2 exercise.
-First, we want to dynamically produce a `n` x `n` table that contains cells with the background colors of the same hue, with `n` supplied by the user through a CGI-based form input.
-See the behaviour of the application [here](http://students.informatics.unimelb.edu.au/~ivow/foi/mywork/public/workshops/presenting-data/3/form.html).
+Now, we want to dynamically produce an `n` x `n` table that contains cells with the background colors of the same hue, with `n` supplied by the user through a CGI-based form input.
+See the behaviour of the application [here](http://students.informatics.unimelb.edu.au/~ivow/foi/mywork/public/workshops/presenting-data/b-3/form.html).

 User will also need to select the hue for the table.
 Use the following HTML control to allow the hue selection: